collective/collective.ifttt/docs/index.rst

 This documentation will teach you how to use collective.ifttt to create IFTTT applets for Plone sites.
 We'll start with setting up a Plone RSS feed, which can be used on IFTTT without doing anything special.
-In the sections after that you will learn how to set up your IFTTT secret key and create IFTTT triggers, so you can create more customized applets.
+In the sections after that you will learn how to set up your IFTTT secret key and create IFTTT triggers for content and forms, so you can create more customized applets.
+Finally, we explain how this add-on uses Plone content rules under the hood.
+For those who are familiar with them, we show how to get even more flexibility by creating a content rule with an IFTTT action.

 .. toctree::